dask/dask-blog/_posts/2019-01-17-dask-mpi-experiment.md

 What just happened
 ------------------

 So MPI started up and ran our script.
-The [dask-mpi](https://dask-mpi.readthedocs.io/en/latest/) project set a Dask scheduler on rank 0, a bunch of workers on ranks 2+, and gave control back to the rest of our script for the client code, which we use to drive the computation.
+The [dask-mpi](https://dask-mpi.readthedocs.io/en/latest/) project set a Dask scheduler on rank 0, runs our client code on rank 1, and then runs a bunch of workers on ranks 2+.

+-  Rank 0: Runs a Dask scheduler
+-  Rank 1: Runs our script
+-  Ranks 2+: Run Dask workers

-Our client code created a dask array, though presumably here it would read in data from some source, do more complex Dask manipulations before continuing on.
+Our script then created a Dask array, though presumably here it would read in data from some source, do more complex Dask manipulations before continuing on.

 We then wait until all of the Dask work has finished and is in a quiet state.